-Many dog behavior that humans experience problems with, are behaviors which I call: emotionally explosive behavior.
-During that behavior the dog is in a state where it is no longer able to respond to your cues.
+Many dog behaviour that humans experience problems with, are behaviours which I call: emotionally explosive behaviour.
+During that behaviour the dog is in a state where it is no longer able to respond to other unrelated cues.

-Some examples of potentially explosive behaviors where the dog is most likely in a positive emotional state:
+Some examples of potentially explosive behaviours where the dog is most likely in a positive emotional state:

-Some examples of potentially explosive behaviors where the dog is most likely in a negative emotional state:
+Some examples of potentially explosive behaviours where the dog is most likely in a negative emotional state:

-All of the above are behaviors in which the dog is experiencing high arousal or distress (the stress response has gone 'in overdrive' at this time) and the dog is showing behavior that is driven strongly by emotional responses within the brain.
-If you want to read more about the many types of emotions that could be ‘driving’ dog behavior, please read this article, click here.
+All of the above are behaviours in which the dog is experiencing high arousal or distress (the stress response has gone 'in overdrive' at this time) and the dog is showing behaviour that is driven strongly by emotional responses within the brain.
+If you want to read more about the many types of emotions that could be ‘driving’ dog behaviour, please read this article, click here.

 In this state, it is not possible for the dog to process any type of information that is not related to their current emotional state.
 All focus is on that particular survival mechanism (i.e. escaping, or attacking or eating or hunting).
 When the dog is in such a state, this is also known as: being over threshold.